Dr. Tom Arnold

 Office: EL 009 G

-Chris Norton joined the Academy in the fall of 2018 teaching General Chemistry and AP Chemistry.
+ChristyAnn Norton joined the Academy in the fall of 2018 teaching General Chemistry and AP Chemistry.
 Her philosophy on education is that it is not a spectator sport; students must be engaged in what they are learning and be provided with opportunities to apply what they have learned in novel situations.
 She has over twenty years of teaching experience and continues to seek better and more engaging methods to the classroom.
-Chris received her Master’s in Science Education from Indiana Wesleyan and has begun work on her Master’s in Chemistry where she will continue her focus on Chemistry Education.
+ChristyAnn received her Master’s in Science Education from Indiana Wesleyan and has begun work on her Master’s in Chemistry where she will continue her focus on Chemistry Education.
 She holds a BA from Indiana University in Sociology with a concentration in Psychology and a BS from Trine University in Chemistry Education and a concentration in Mathematics.

-Instructor of Russian and German
+Lecturer of Russian and German

 M.A.
 (Russian Language and Literature) – Purdue University